scottrogowski/code2flow/README.md

 code2flow project/directory --language js
 ```

-There are a ton of command line options, to see them all, run
+There are a ton of command line options, to see them all, run:

 ```bash
 code2flow --help